 However, art and design students will likely incur some additional costs to extend their investigation of their personal practice.
 For example, purchasing their own specialised materials and equipment, joining in optional study trips, and printing.

 Students are expected to bring their own personal art and design equipment with them when they commence the course.
 We can advise on the correct equipment needed for your programme of studies and signpost appropriate suppliers if you wish to purchase essential items before or during your studies.

 A basic ‘art and design kit’ will cost approximately £100 but you may well already have much of the equipment required so check with us first.
 Also, although we have extensive dedicated digital design studios (PC and MAC) for you to undertake your coursework, you may wish to bring your own digital devices, again check with us first before making a purchase.

 - Art & Design Foundation

 How would you describe the BA(Hons) Surface Pattern Design programme here at SCA?

 “Surface Pattern is an exciting, challenging and diverse course.
-Being taught so many techniques gives you the opportunity to really find your specialism and run with it.
-The Tutors are incredibly supportive in helping you to reach your full potential and enjoy doing so and the studio becomes a 2nd home - full of colour, pattern & laughter.
+Being taught so many techniques allows you to really find your specialism and run with it.
+The Tutors are incredibly supportive in helping you to reach your full potential and enjoy doing so, and the studio becomes a 2nd home - full of colour, pattern & laughter.
 I found it immensely inspiring.”